What to Pack for Paris in the Winter

 - 1 belt

-- 1 pair of statement gold earrings
+- 1 pair of statement gold earrings or any other staple accessories

 When flying international, I like to keep it casual and comfortable, but still look put together.
 I do not understand why anyone would show up in mismatched sweats or, worse, pajamas when there are so many chic and affordable loungewear sets.